briochemc/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a postdoc in the [Department of Earth System Science](https://www.ess.uci.edu/) at the University of California, Irvine.
-My research focuses on global marine biogeochemical cycles.
-It is quite an interdisciplinary field that involving mathematics, physics, biology, chemistry, and computer science.
+My research focuses on global marine biogeochemical cycles, which is quite an interdisciplinary field involving mathematics, physics, biology, chemistry, and computer science.

 Lately I have been developing [AIBECS](https://github.com/briochemc/AIBECS.jl), a Julia package to allow oceanographers to simulate marine tracers with ease — check it out!